linfengYang/BitcnNILM/README.md

 This code compares our BitcnNILM with FCN(Brewitt), S2S(Zhang) and S2P(Zhang).

 # Reference:
-This code is written by Jia, Ziyue based on the code from
+This code is written by Jia, Ziyue based on the CODE from
 1. https://github.com/cbrewitt/nilm_fcn (which was written by Cillian Brewitt)
 2. https://github.com/MingjunZhong/NeuralNetNilm (which was written by Chaoyun Zhang and Mingjun Zhong)
 3. https://github.com/MingjunZhong/transferNILM/

-[1] Brewitt, Cillian , and N. Goddard .
+1. Brewitt, Cillian , and N. Goddard .
 "Non-Intrusive Load Monitoring with Fully Convolutional Networks."
 (2018). arXiv:1812.03915
-[2] C. Zhang, M. Zhong, Z. Wang, N. Goddard, and C. Sutton.
+2. C. Zhang, M. Zhong, Z. Wang, N. Goddard, and C. Sutton.
 Sequence-to-point learning with neural networks for non-intrusive load monitoring.
 In Proceedings for Thirty-Second AAAI Conference on Artificial Intelligence.
 AAAI Press, 2018.